Washington DC Itinerary How To Plan a Trip to Washington DC by JetSettingFools.com

 Washington DC Theater Events

-If attending a theatrical performance is of more interest, you have plenty of options!
+If attending a theatrical performance is of more interest, you have plenty of options.
 Check what is playing at one of the famous theaters in Washington DC.
-Top picks are the National Theater (one of the longest operating theaters in the US), Ford’s Theater (where President Lincoln was assassinated) or the Kennedy Center (where they offer free daily performances, as well).
+Top picks are the National Theater (one of the longest operating theaters in the US), Ford’s Theater (where President Lincoln was assassinated) or the Kennedy Center (where they offer free daily performances).

 DC Nightlife at The Wharf

-Alternatively (or in addition to a DC event), spend the first evening of your Washington DC weekend itinerary at The Wharf – one of the hippest entertainment districts in DC.
-Set along the Potomac waterfront, the district is an eating, drinking and shopping mecca.
+If you’re looking for a big night out, spend the first evening of your Washington DC weekend itinerary at The Wharf.
+Set along the Potomac waterfront, it’s one of the liveliest entertainment district in DC.

-Pro Tip: Another fun way to spend the evening is on a craft brewery tour.
-Sample suds from DC brewers and eat dinner on a guided tour of the Washington DC craft beer scene.
+Pro Tip: Another fun way to hit the town is on a craft brewery tour.
+Sample suds from local brewers on a guided tour of the Washington DC craft beer scene.
 Get the details!

 How to plan 3 Days in Washington DC by JetSettingFools.com